smattingly/database-tutorial/part5.md

 { "_id" : 4, "email" : "aalbert@dewv.net" }
 ```

 The `updateOne()` function uses its first argument as a filter.
-In the example below, the second argument sets the values of SLP instructor name properties.
+In the example below, the second argument changes the values of SLP instructor name properties for the affected student.

 ```
 > db.students.updateOne(